 "And yes, I am singling you out, but not how you think.
 Coming out of the closet on the first day is unusually trusting for me; I never do that.
 But you asked honestly; you deserve an honest answer.
 Consider it a compliment."

-And I wake.
-Realizing I just spelled out, in the dream, why learning is a universal pleasure for the severely gifted, but school is a friggin' social minefield.
+Huh.
+That dream just distinguished two things I couldn't quite separate awake before...
+Learning is such a universal pleasure for the severely gifted, but school is a friggin' social minefield.
+The dream explains why.
 Not because all nerds lack social skills.
-Because we face a social juggling act others don't acknowledge.
+Because, skills or not, we face a social juggling act others don't acknowledge.

 World Dream Bank homepage - Art gallery - New stuff - Introductory sampler, best dreams, best art - On dreamwork - Books